JoviMetzger/42Project-Minitalk/README.md

 ### Bonus:
 The bonus part of the program includes acknowledging every message received by sending back a signal to the client.
 It also supports Unicode characters, allowing the transmission of non-English characters, special characters, and emojis.

+***PLEASE NOTE:** My minitalk program does not have the necessary code to support Unicode.
+However, it is capable of printing Unicode characters.
+My assumption is that since Unicode characters can be encoded in various formats like UTF-8, it is crucial to ensure that the data passed to the write() function is appropriately encoded.*

+*In my code, the ft_putchar() functions assume that the data passed to the write() function is encoded using the standard character encoding, typically UTF-8.
+This allows these functions to correctly write Unicode characters.*

+*Therefore, if the console or terminal being used supports Unicode and is configured to display the characters correctly, the program should be able to successfully write Unicode characters using the provided functions.*

 ### Functions Allowed

 - **`write`**: Attempt to write nbyte bytes from the buffer pointed to by 'buf' to the file associated with the open file descriptor. *(`ssize_t write(int fd, const void *buf, size_t count);`)*